 If a shareholder converts Preferred Stock when dividends are in arrears, it may be deemed to receive a distribution taxable as a dividend.
 Under such circumstances, the shareholder is advised to consult its tax advisor concerning the calculation of the amount of the dividend and the determination of the holding period of the Common Stock received upon conversion.

+Conversion Adjustments for the Preferred Stock and the Notes

 The conversion price of the Preferred Stock and Notes is subject to adjustment under certain circumstances.
 Holders may be deemed to receive a dividend to the extent of the Company's earnings and profits if the conversion price is adjusted to reflect a taxable distribution of property to holders of Common Stock or in certain other circumstances involving conversion price adjustments.
 Such deemed dividend would be includible in gross income, although the holder would not receive any cash.